-Three kids and their Dad move from L.A to Edmonton.
-When they go shopping at West Edmonton Mall they find counterfeit cash.
-They inadvertently help catch the crooks, and later make a discovery about Santa.
+Three children and their father move from Los Angeles, California to Edmonton, Alberta.
+When they go shopping at West Edmonton Mall, they find counterfeit cash, inadvertently help catch crooks, and make a discovery about Santa.

 It's turning out to be a pretty rotten Christmas for the Saunders family.
-Having just moved to a new city from Los Angeles, they have no friends, no money and, with the exception of the bright-eyed Mary, no Christmas spirit.
-To make matters worse, their mother is stuck in L.A., stranded by airline overbookings.
-So, the Christmas shopping duties fall on Dad and the gloomy kids.
-Things start looking a bit more like Christmas when 12-year old Brian and 6-year old Mary find a satchel of money at the local mall and they launch a Yuletide shopping spree...that is, until the crooks who counterfeited the money chase them through the mall packed with holiday shoppers.Written by
+Having just moved to Edmonton, Alberta from Los Angeles, California, they have no friends, no money, and, with the exception of the bright-eyed Mary (Amy and Zoe Schlagel), no Christmas spirit.
+To make matters worse, their mother, Judy (Rachel Hayward), is stuck in Los Angeles, stranded by airline overbookings.
+So, the Christmas shopping duties fall on dad, Wayne (Patrick Swayze), and the gloomy kids.
+Things start looking a bit more like Christmas when twelve-year-old Brian (Matthew Knight) and six-year-old Mary find a satchel of money at the local mall and they launch a Yuletide shopping spree, that is, until the crooks who counterfeited the money chase them through the mall packed with holiday shoppers.Written by

 14 of 24 people found this review helpful.

 Was this review helpful to you?